POET-Simulator/POET/README.md

   slowed down significantly.
 Defaults to _OFF_.
 - **POET_PREPROCESS_BENCHS**=*boolean* - enables the preprocessing of
   predefined models/benchmarks.
 Defaults to *ON*.
+- **USE_AI_SURROGATE**=*boolean* - includes the functions of the AI
+  surrogate model.
+This relies on the presence of a Python environment where Keras is installed.

 ### Example: Build from scratch

 Assuming that only the C/C++ compiler, MPI libraries, R runtime